spacekitteh/hLLVM/README.md

 Goal:
 ==========================================
+- Port all LLVM optimizations
-Provide type safe manipulation of LLVM code in Haskell
+- Provide functionalities to generate and maniuplate LLVM code

 Build: